MadhavSapkota/SchoolApp/README.md

 # SchoolApp
 Java,xml and Firebase

-A school app additional with crud operation chat and path finders.Looks at screenshots.
+A school app additional with crud operation chat and path finders.Get Ideas from provided images.